Skip to Content

 pontiac vibe travel

-Our car is great for winter travel too!
+Our car is great for winter travel, too!

 Obviously, when you’re packing a small car for a long road trip, you don’t want to fill it with stuff you won’t use.
 Packing will require a bit of extra planning, but it will be so worth it!

-Start by thinking about the season you’ll be traveling in, as well as how long you’ll be gone, and what you plan to do on your trip.
-Road-tripping with kids and/or dogs will take extra consideration, of course.
-Our family is big on outdoor adventures, and we mainly travel in the summer, so our packing list usually reflects that.
+Start by thinking about the season you’ll be traveling in, as well as how long you’ll be gone and what you plan to do on your trip.

 Recruit your kids to make lists of their own.
 Even if you have to nix the idea of bringing along the pet iguana or the boogie board, at least their ideas were in the running.